intervene-EU-H2020/onset_prediction/Istudysetup/README.md

 devtools::install_github("intervene-EU-H2020/onset_prediction")
 ```
 ### R package Dependencies
+ All packages are alread installed in the FinnGen Sandbox.

 - assertthat (For testing)
 - stats (For creating test data)
 - lubridate (For handling dates)